 Posted by Willy Franzen on July 1, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 If you haven’t had one of your social media accounts hacked, you certainly know someone who has.
 It’s pretty obvious that the social-ification of the web has made the Internet a much more dangerous place.
 Not only can malware spread more quickly and efficiently, but hackers have access to far more personal data–and that allows them to abuse the trust that you have in your online social connections.
 While this is kind of scary on an individual level, it’s much more frightening for large companies and organizations.
 Riskive is a Baltimore, MD based company that sees what’s happening.
 That’s why they’ve built an “enterprise grade security technology dedicated to identifying, monitoring and preventing risk across the socially connected enterprise.”